 - Stand Your Ground statute(s) in some locations

-The nine states that are the most favorable to gun owners include:
+The ten states that are the most favorable to gun owners include:

 - Alaska (permitless carry if at least 18 years old)